ganbarodigital/php-mv-di-containers/docs/V1/Exceptions/DIContainersExceptions.md

     GanbaroDigital\DIContainers\V1\Exceptions\DIContainersExceptions
      [x] Can instantiate
-     [x] Can get instance builder for no builder for instance alias [x] Can get instance builder for not an instance builder [x] Can get instance builder for not an instance builder list
+     [x] Can get factory for no such factory
+     [x] Can get factory for not a factory
+     [x] Can get instance builder for not an instance builder list

 Class contracts are built from this class's unit tests.